jtrussell/angular-snap.js/README.md

 Note that the default value for `snap-toggle` is `left`.
 Set it to `right` to toggle the right drawer.

+The directive will honor a `snap-id` attribute when present to explicitly tie it to a snapper instance.

 ### snap-close

 Used to easily make a button to close the opened drawer.